 Whether you're looking for simple but powerful weaving software, an enormous collection of unique WIFs, or a creative set of draft editors, Handweaving.net invites you to choose your own weaving adventure.

-Season 5, Episode 2: If you're interested in raising, reeling, or working with silk from moth species around the world, the Wormspit website is for you.
+Season 5, Episode 2: If you're interested in raising, reeling, or working with silk from moth species around the world, you will find your way to Wormspit.
 Michael Cook's explorations of sericulture bring this Stone Age technology into modern hands.

 In our lifetime, computers have connected artists to each other and opened a world of design possibilities.
 But although she's a leader in digital connections and explorations, Amy Norris is committed to the support of the weaving community's foundations.